 Bring the vanilla pastry cream to a boil.

 Unlike other custards, pastry cream needs to be brought to a boil.
-The cornstarch will cook well, and you won’t be left with a starchy flavor too.
-The heat allows the eggs to form strong protein bonds, and the starch in the cornstarch expands, forming starch bonds that really thicken and stabilize the pastry cream.
-While stirring, allow the pastry cream to come to a boil and then let it cook further for about 1 – 2 minute at low-medium heat.
+The cornstarch will cook well, and you won’t be left with a starchy flavor either.
+The heat allows the eggs to form strong protein bonds, and the starch in the cornstarch expands, forming starch bonds that thicken and stabilize the pastry cream.
+While stirring, allow the pastry cream to come to a boil and then let it cook further for at least 1 minute at low-medium heat.

 Strain the pastry cream.